-‡A.S. degree-seeking students who began their coursework in Fall Term 2015 or after and plan to transfer A.S. degree coursework to an associate in arts or baccalaureate degree program are strongly encouraged to fulfill the General Education Requirement for Humanities with a Florida General Education Core course.
+\$4.S. degree-seeking students who began their coursework in Fall Term 2015 or after and plan to transfer A.S. degree coursework to an associate in arts or baccalaureate degree program are strongly encouraged to fulfill the General Education Requirement for Humanities with a Florida General Education Core course.
 (See NFC General Education course list, pages 104-106.)

 - 9. All general education nursing pre-requisite course attempts are considered in the GPA calculation for selection. - A "C" or higher is required in all required general education courses is required for admission into the professional courses of the LPN to RN Bridge program. - A "C" or higher is required in all corequisite nursing courses after admission into the program for program progression. - A "C" or higher is required in all NUR (nursing) courses after admission into the program for program progression. - 10.
 Completion of approved IV Therapy course. - 11.
 One of the components for application to the professional courses of the LPN to RN Bridge program includes completion of the HESI Admission Test.
 Consult the Nursing and Allied Health advisor regarding HESI testing.
-Minimum HESI composite score of 70, Math composite and Science composite score average of 70.
+Minimum HESI cumulative score of 70, Math score and Science composite score average of 70.
+HESI categories including English/Language composite, Science composite, and Math score must be 65 or higher. - 12.
+Applicants may be interviewed by a selection committee after all application requirements have been met.

-- 12. Applicants may be interviewed by a selection committee after all application requirements have been met. - 13.
-Other key components for application to the program include a security background investigation and 10 panel drug screen.
-Both components are required for entry into clinical courses. - Prior to admission in the Nursing and Allied Health Programs at NFC, the student must have completed an FDLE, Level II security background investigation.
-The Director of Nursing and Allied Health programs will clear applicants with minor noncriminal offenses or no investigative findings.
-If an applicant's security background investigation reveals anything other than a minor noncriminal offense, the program Director shall convene an interdisciplinary admission review board to examine the student's application.
+- 13. Other key components for application to the program include a security background investigation and 10 panel drug screen.
+Both components are required for entry into clinical courses. - The Nursing and Allied Health Programs at NFC require the student to complete an FDLE, Level II security background investigation prior to starting the program.
+The Associate Dean Nursing and Allied Health programs will clear applicants with minor noncriminal offenses or no investigative findings.
+If an applicant's security background investigation reveals anything other than a minor noncriminal offense, the Associate Dean of Nursing and Allied Health shall convene an interdisciplinary admission review board to examine the student's application.
 The review board will make recommendations for admission on a case-by-case basis.
-Applicants who are not cleared for admission by the program Director or admission review board will be disqualified for entry into any of the Nursing and Allied Health programs.
+Applicants who are not cleared for admission by the Associate Dean of Nursing and Allied Health or admission review board will be disqualified for entry into any of the Nursing and Allied Health programs.
 The cost of the security background investigation is the responsibility of the student.
-(Reference: Pursuant to Section 456.0635 Florida Statutes) - 14.
+(Reference: Pursuant to Section 456.0635 Florida Statutes) - Students are required to complete the FDLE, Level II security background investigation, the 10-panel drug screen, the physical, and provide immunization records prior to program orientation after being accepted. - 14.
 Mandatory attendance at an orientation session.
 Dates and times will be made available to all accepted applicants.